psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 ## Master Watcher and Watcher Response

-The Master Watcher should provide:
+The Master Watcher Operator should provide:

 - facility-wide overview
 - affected floor